 You can’t always believe what’s written in stone.
 The dedication stone states these almshouses were erected by the great-grand-daughters of John Stallibrass, but according to Esther Dudding’s will, they were financed by her alone.
-Built in 1909 and renovated in 1980, they were still in use as almshouses when visited in 2017.
+Built in 1909, opened in 1910 and renovated in 1980, they were still in use as almshouses when visited in 2017.

 The relevant documents at Hertfordshire Archives and Local Studies are stored under the reference DP/13/25/25.
 A extract of Esther Dudding’s will is attached, which provides useful information about the endowment, management and rules to be followed, hence is not referred to in this section.